 As outlined in note 7 to these financial statements, the Foundation maintains one portfolio; containing both fixed income securities and equity securities.
-For bonds that the Foundation did not sell during the year, the change during the year and changes prior to the year is recognized as an unrealized gain (loss) on fair value financial instruments during the period.
+For bonds that the Foundation did not sell during the year, the change during the year and changes prior to the year is recognized as an unrealized gains (losses) on fair value financial instruments on the Statement of Operations and Changes in Fund Balances.